craigwatson/puppet-bitcoind/README.md

 ### Bitcoin Classic

 This module can handle the installation of Bitcoin Classic.
-To use Bitcoin Classic over Bitcoin Core, simply set the `use_bitcoin_classic` parameter to `true` - the default is to install Bitcoin **Core**.
+To use Bitcoin Classic over Bitcoin Core, simply set the `use_bitcoin_classic` parameter to `true` - the default is to install Bitcoin Core.

 ### Fork Migration